 Getting organized at the office feels like a waste of valuable time to some.
 Why set the stage when you can just start acting?
-But the truth is, if the stage isn’t set properly with effective office organization techniques and project management tools, you’ll waste even more time navigating the clutter in your work space and your chaotic workflow.
+But the truth is, if the stage isn’t set properly with effective office organization techniques and project management tools, you’ll waste even more time navigating the clutter in your workspace and your chaotic workflow.

 Hence, it makes sense to get organized.
-But don’t take our word on it.
+But don’t take our word for it.
 Researchers at the Princeton University Neuroscience Institute noted in an article called “Interactions of Top-Down and Bottom-Up Mechanisms in Human Visual Cortex” published in The Journal of Neuroscience that clutter makes it harder to focus (though they didn’t use such simple language).

 You got to focus on your work, not the clutter, and that clutter can be of a variety of sorts, from old papers to outdated software, all conspiring to sap your productivity.
 Don’t let it get you; get it first by following these office organization ideas.